 How synthetic cell technology will develop is uncertain.
 While some may think that creating an artificial cell is impossible, others foresee a disruptive technology that is likely to have multisector impacts (Bedau et al., 2001:2010; Rasmussen et al., 2011).
 That raises the question of the social significance of a possible synthetic cell technology.
 The social impact of the synthetic cell is certainly not a given, but will result from continuously technological, economic and political shaping.
 This again raises various governance issues.
-Who will be involved in the regulation of synthetic cell developments?
-Based on which public values do we want to shape synthetic cell technology?
+Who will be involved in the regulation of synthetic cell technology?
 And do governments have the capacity to responsibly embed technology in society?